 The evolution of firearms paralleled the technological and industrial advances of societies, underscoring the intricacies between scientific progress and societal change.
 The use and regulation of firearms have also been central to societal debates concerning personal freedom, self-defense, and state power, highlighting their relevance in shaping cultural identities and legal frameworks.
 Thus, the history of firearms is not simply an account of technological innovation; it is a reflection of the world’s social, political, and cultural evolution.

-The H&R DOE 9mm AR Pistol: A Retro Revival of a Cold War Security Classic
+The H&R DOE 9mm AR Pistol: A Retro Cold War Revival

 In the shadowy world of Cold War-era federal security operations, few firearms reflect the convergence of tactical necessity, government contract secrecy, and evolving firearm design quite like the Colt Model 633—a compact 9mm submachine gun built for the U.S. Department of Energy’s security teams.
 Now, four decades later, its spirit lives on in a faithful...